kinecosystem/kin-core-docs/docs/android.md

 ## Error Handling

-`kin-core` wraps errors with exceptions, synchronous methods can throw exceptions and asynchronous requests has `onError(Exception e)` callback.
+`kin-core` wraps errors with exceptions.
+Synchronous methods can throw exceptions, and asynchronous requests have the `onError(Exception e)` callback.

 ### Common Errors

 `AccountNotFoundException` - Account is not created (funded with native asset) on the network.
-`AccountNotActivatedException` - Account was created but not activated yet, the account cannot send or receive KIN yet.
+`AccountNotActivatedException` - Account was created but not activated, the account cannot send or receive KIN.
-`InsufficientKinException` - Account has not enough kin funds to perform the transaction.
+`InsufficientKinException` - Account does not have enough KIN funds to perform the transaction.

 ## Sample Application

 ![Sample App](../.github/android_sample_app_screenshot.png)

-Sample app covers the entire functionality of `kin-core`, and serves as a detailed example on how to use the library.
+The sample app covers the entire functionality of `kin-core`, and serves as a detailed example on how to use the library.
-Sample app source code can be found [here](https://github.com/kinecosystem/kin-core-android/tree/dev/sample/).
+The sample app source code can be found [here](https://github.com/kinecosystem/kin-core-android/tree/dev/sample/).

 ## Building from Source